demystifyfp/demystifyfp/content/fsharp/series/fstweet/user-signup.md

 In our case, in case of success, as a dummy implementation, we just print the `SignupUserRequest` and redirect to the *signup* page again.

-During failure, we populate the `Error` property of the view model with the first item in the error messags list and rerender the *signup* page again.
+During failure, we populate the `Error` property of the view model with the first item in the error messages list and re-render the *signup* page again.

 As we are referring the liquid template path of the signup page in three places now, let's create a label for this value and use the label in all the places.